History of Irish Americans in Philadelphia: Pre- and early America

 The first St. Patrick's Day parade in Philadelphia was in 1771.
 Prior to the first parade, the Irish were already celebrating St. Patrick's Day in Philadelphia.
-Before the America republic was founded, Irishmen came together in 1771 to pay honor to Ireland's patron as founding members of the Society of the Friendly Sons of St. Patrick for the relief of Emigrants from Ireland.
+Before the American republic was founded, Irishmen came together in 1771 to pay honor to Ireland's patron as founding members of the Society of the Friendly Sons of St. Patrick for the relief of Emigrants from Ireland.
 George Washington, who has encouraged the many Irish soldiers under his command during the American Revolution to fete St. Patrick's Day, was an honorary member of this society.
 The designation of March 17 as a day of special observance was a very early Philadelphia custom.
 Philadelphia's Saint Patrick's Day parade is the second oldest in the United States.

 Many Irish fought in the Battle of White Marsh during the Philadelphia campaign in the Revolutionary War.
 Perhaps no Irishman would have a bigger impact during the Revolutionary War than John Barry.
 He came to be widely credited as "The Father of the American Navy" (and shares that moniker with John Paul Jones) and was appointed a captain in the Continental Navy on December 7, 1775.
 He was the first captain placed in command of a US warship commissioned for service under the Continental flag.
 After the war, he became America's first commissioned naval officer, at the rank of commodore, receiving his commission from President George Washington in 1797.